COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 Note that points will _not_ be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn't have this policy.

-### Attendance
+### In-person illness policy

-Attendance will not be recorder nor incentivized this quarter, given that we are (still) mid-transition in our return to in-person learning, and I do not want to encourage anyone to come to class if they're not feeling well.
-This applies to lecture as well as coding lab.
+Please do not attend any in-person activity (lecture/coding lab/office hours) if you are feeling ill, especially if you are sneezing/coughing and have a fever.
+If you feel mildly ill but without sneezing/coughing, or if you have allergies or similar, then you may come to in-person events while wearing a well-fitting mask.

 ### Lecture

-Students are encouraged to attend lecture live (either via zoom or in person); however, all lectures will also be recorded/podcast.
+Students are encouraged to attend lecture live; however, all lectures will also be recorded/podcast.
 During lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates thoughts during lecture.

 There will be a daily participation survey (link on Canvas) to provide feedback and ask questions about each lecture.
 Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
 Completion of all surveys can provide up to 3.5% extra credit on your final project/exam (_not_ your final course grade).
 Each day's survey will be up for at least three days and can be completed regardless of whether you attend class live or watch the recording.